sebastienblanc/aerogear-push-quickstarts/client/contacts-mobile-cordova/README.md

 If you want to change your bundleId later on, you will still have to run a `cordova platform rm ios` followed by `cordova platform add ios` to change the Xcode project template.

+## Register Application with Push Services

+For the configuration and registration of Android or iOS Applications with PushServices, please refer to the specific guides for [Android](http://aerogear.org/docs/unifiedpush/aerogear-push-android/)) and [iOS](http://aerogear.org/docs/unifiedpush/aerogear-push-ios/).

 ## Change Push Configuration

 There are 2 examples for cordova one is build using [jquery mobile](jqm) and one with [angular](angular).
 The README.md located in these directories will direct you to the settings you'll need to change to setup push notifications.